lucyschrader/Blastochor/README.md

 `must_match`

-Not currently working!
-After pulling out a value or list of values, check each term against an authority list and only keep the ones you want.
+Use after another function that returns a value or list of values.
+Checks each term against an authority list and only keeps the ones you want.
+Not case-sensitive.
-- parameters: list of authority terms, separated with `, `.
-Make sure they're all lowercase
+- parameters: list of authority terms, separated with `, `
 - example: `canvas, paper, plaster, cardboard, ceramic, wood, clay`

-`prioritise`

-Try multiple paths in order and return the value of the first available one.
-Useful when trying to return the most precise available location.
-- parameters: list of paths, separated by `, `

 `related`